spotinst/help/src/docs/tools-and-provisioning/ci-cd/jenkins.md

 Notice that the username (`ec2-user`) must be an existing user in the agent machine.

+If you launch agents via SSH and your EG is configured to utilize only private IPs, make sure to select **Use Private IPs**.
+If you don’t, the Jenkins plugin will establish a connection using a public IP, and the SSH launcher will not be attached to instances.

 In advanced versions of Jenkins, it is required to add a nodes directory.
 Please check if the directory exists in the controller by running the following command: